-While you’re sterilizing your jars, bands and lids, slice your cucumbers into rounds using a mandolin or one of those fancy knives that makes them jaggedy.
+While you’re sterilizing your jars, bands, and lids, slice your cucumbers into rounds using a mandolin or one of those fancy knives that makes them jagged.
 Yup.

 To make the brine: Boil the apple cider vinegar, water and kosher salt.
 Set aside.

-In each sterilized jar, distribute the 1/2 tsp of black peppercorns, ¼ tsp of red pepper flakes, 2 smashed garlic cloves and 2 springs of dill.
+In each sterilized jar, distribute the 1/2 Tsp of black peppercorns, ¼ Tsp of red pepper flakes, 2 smashed garlic cloves and 2 sprigs of dill.

 Pack the jars halfway with cucumbers (as tightly as you can) and top with more springs of dill.
 Add cucumbers until you reach ½ inch from the top of the jar.
 We also added more dill to the tops of the jars.

 Pour the brine into each jar leaving ½ headspace.

 Top with lids and bands and process for 5 minutes.
 Cucumbers have a shorter processing time so that you don’t boil away all of the crunchiness, which is why we’re here, remember?